mega2799/architecture/README.md

 # Architecture
 ----
-3 projects to enter the exam
+My 3 asm projects to enter the exam